 Our firm has the skills to handle complex drug possession cases involving:

 What are the Penalties for Simple Drug Possession in Colorado?

 Penalties for simple possession in Colorado can include:

 - Mandatory substance abuse treatment

 - Lengthy probation

-In some of the most serious cases, such as those involving large amounts of Schedule I or II drugs like heroin or cocaine, accused individuals can potentially face up to 12 years in prison and fines up to $750,000 upon conviction.
-Regardless, any type of drug possession charge is an extremely serious matter and must be handled by a powerful attorney in order to protect your reputation and future.
+In some of the most serious cases, such as those involving large amounts of Schedule I or II drugs like heroin or cocaine, accused individuals can potentially face up to 12 years in prison and fines of up to $750,000 upon conviction.
+Regardless, any drug possession charge is extremely serious and must be handled by a powerful attorney to protect your reputation and future.